LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 Using Caliper
 =============

-Spheral uses Caliper to preform code diagnostics, such as timing.
+Spheral uses Caliper to perform code diagnostics, such as timing.
 To enable this functionality in the code, Spheral needs to be configured with ``ENABLE_TIMER=ON``.
-Otherwise, the timing regions are no-ops for improved preformance.
+Otherwise, the timing regions are no-ops for improved performance.
 ::

   ./scripts/devtools/host-config-build.py <sys_type>-<spec>.cmake -DENABLE_TIMER=ON